Last Updated: September 20, 2020

-- Uncommon, diffusely infiltrating tumor of glial origin involving a large amount of brain parenchyma (previously 3 lobes to meet gliomatosis criteria)
+- Uncommon, diffusely infiltrating tumor of glial origin involving a large amount of brain parenchyma (previously required involvement of 3 lobes to meet gliomatosis criteria)

-- This tumor type has been deleted from the 2016 WHO Classification
+- This tumor type was deleted from the 2016 WHO classification

 - No clear gender predilection